lowRISC/opentitan/hw/ip/aes/doc/_index.md

 ### Datapath Architecture and Operation

 The AES unit implements the Equivalent Inverse Cipher described in the [AES specification](https://csrc.nist.gov/csrc/media/publications/fips/197/final/documents/fips-197.pdf).
-This allows for more efficient cipher data path sharing between encryption/decryption as the operations are applied in the same order (less muxes, simpler control), but requires the round key in decryption mode to be transformed using an inverse MixColumns in all rounds except for the first and the last one.
+This allows for more efficient cipher data path sharing between encryption/decryption as the operations are applied in the same order (less muxes, simpler control), but requires the round key during decryption to be transformed using an inverse MixColumns in all rounds except for the first and the last one.

 This architectural choice targets at efficient cipher data path sharing and low area footprint.
 Depending on the application scenario, other architectures might offer a more suitable area/performance tradeoff.